 This currently ranks as my favorite dessert at Walt Disney World.
 Please excuse any typos in this post…I’m busy daydreaming about eating the Crew’s Cup Lounge burger and truffle fries, this dessert, and then beaching myself on an inner tube in Stormalong Bay.
 Best day ever.

 Overall, Beaches and Cream is a quaint (as far as Disney goes) little restaurant located in the Beach Club Resort with fine food, and beyond exceptional desserts.
 Seriously, this is the best ice cream at Walt Disney World, so even if you don’t go for the food, go for the ice cream.
 Even if you hate ice cream for some reason (do you also hate freedom and bald eagles?), we are certain this ice cream will make a convert out of you.
 Beyond that, Beaches & Cream Soda Shop’s charming and laid back atmosphere make it a great spot to go after a tough morning of lounging around Stormalong Bay.
 You cannot go wrong with Beaches & Cream.
 Pencil it into your plans now.

 Do you think Beaches & Cream lives up to the hype?
 Is it a “Must Do” for you, and if so, which dessert is your favorite?
 Planning on going?
+Any questions about Beaches & Cream?
 Share your thoughts or questions in the comments!